 They are like any other text editors visually but converts the text files into HTML documents behind the scene.
 So, users can now simply type in texts, and the editor will take care of making it web-ready.
 Markdown editors have been used for over a decade now, but they’re starting to achieve mainstream limelight for these last couple of years.
 Stay with us throughout the rest of this guide to find out the top 20 markdown editors for Linux.

 Typora aims at providing you a seamless experience as a writer of the web.
-This Linux markdown editor removes every common distraction like the preview window, mode switcher, syntax symbols and instead provides users the luxury of a real-time preview.
+This editor removes every common distraction like the preview window, mode switcher, syntax symbols and instead provides users the luxury of a real-time preview.
 The motto of Typora is, “What You See Is What You Mean”; and they live up to it exceptionally well.

 2. Visual Studio Code

 One of the best open source code editors we’ve seen these couple of years, Visual Studio Code combines performance with highly flexible core feature sets.
 It aims at providing you with a natural working environment when writing your next web document using markdown.
-It’s no surprise many markdown aficionados consider this as one of the top rated Linux markdown editors.

 The out of the box support of markdown provided by VS Code is superior to most other markdown editors for Linux.
 The huge performance boost this amazing editor provides us is due to Microsoft’s clever implementation of TypeScript.
 You can even extend the editor with loads of markdown extensions available freely.

 Considered as most used markdown editor for Linux among many enthusiasts, Atom provides users with a live split-screen preview with easy access to lots of packages that extend functionality.
-The mixed RTL/LTR implementation of this markdown editor is excellent, while the instant file switching feature is helpful for the busiest among us.
+The mixed RTL/LTR implementation of this editor is excellent, while the instant file switching feature is helpful for the busiest among us.

 It’s no surprise that developers tend to start holy wars whenever they talk about Vim.
 There’s only one single text editor(Emacs?!) that can challenge Vim’s position as the best text editor ever.
 Not just for markdown, any type of files you need to edit, no other editor comes close to matching Vim’s power and speed.
 Vim offers much superior productivity when editing markdown.

-This lightweight yet fast markdown editor is extremely portable while providing tons of flexible add-ons for using right out of the box.
+This lightweight yet fast code editor is extremely portable while providing tons of flexible add-ons for using right out of the box.
 You can set up keymapping, macros, asynchronous I/O support, and multiple distinct editing modes when writing your next blog post with markdown.
-If you’re an avid Linux user like me, chances are you’ll fall in love with this powerful markdown editor pretty fast.
+If you’re an avid Linux user like me, chances are you’ll fall in love with this powerful editor pretty fast.

 The editor comes with a What You See Is What You Get (WYSIWYG) approach and simplifies many complex features present in other industry worn markdown editors.
 You will get access to every useful functionality needed for regularly writing markdown like auto-completion, text links, pre-defined modules, text emphasis, and blockquote.